Skip to content

 Take your productivity to the next level with Notion and Zapier

-This article was originally published in May 2021 and was most recently updated in March 2024 by Elena Alston.
+This article was originally published in May 2021 and was most recently updated in December 2025 by Steph Spector.

 Get productivity tips delivered straight to your inbox